 Issued in March 2020, this Statement addresses issues related to public-private and public-public partnership arrangements.
 This Statement establishes the definitions of Public-Private Partnerships, Public-Public Partnerships, and Availability Payment Arrangements and provides uniform guidance on accounting and financial reporting for transactions that meet those definitions.
-This Statement will enhance the decision usefulness of a government's financial statements by requiring governments to report assets and liabilities related to PPP's consistently and disclose important information about PPP transactions.
-This Statement will be effective for the Fund beginning with its fiscal year September 30, 2023.
+This Statement will enhance the decision usefulness of a government's financial statements by requiring governments to report assets and liabilities related to public-private and public-public partnership's consistently and disclose important information about public-private and public-public partnerships transactions.
+This Statement will be effective for the Fund beginning with fiscal year September 30, 2023.
 Management is currently evaluating the impact of the adoption of this Statement on the Fund's financial statements.